Bill's 2,694-Mile Journey

 During his epic journey, Bill walked the equivalent of one and a half marathons every day.
-His cross country trek started in Tybee Island, Georgia, and took him over mountain tops and through deserts and severe weather, including a snow storm in Mississippi, 50 miles per hour dust storm in New Mexico, and torrential downpour in Texas.
-He also tested his navigation and people skills to work around a closed bridge – the only way to cross the Vicksburg Bridge in Mississippi.
+His cross-country trek started in Tybee Island, Georgia, and took him over mountaintops and through deserts.
+He braved severe weather, including a snowstorm in Mississippi, 50-miles-per-hour dust storm in New Mexico and torrential downpour in Texas.
+He also tested his navigation and people skills to work around Mississippi's closed Vicksburg Bridge over the Mississippi River.

-By the time he plunged into the Pacific Ocean in Imperial Beach, California, to complete his cross country trek, Bill had raised over $100,000 for Team Fox, part of The Michael J. Fox Foundation for Parkinson’s research.
+By the time he plunged into the Pacific Ocean in Imperial Beach, California, to complete his journey, Bill had raised more than $100,000 for Team Fox, part of The Michael J. Fox Foundation for Parkinson’s research.

-Besides raising awareness, Bill also hopes to inspire people with Parkinson’s disease to exercise.
+Besides raising awareness, Bill hopes to inspire people with Parkinson’s disease to exercise.

 “Being active has really helped me tremendously to slow the progression of my symptoms,” said Bucklew.
 “I’m hoping this walk will motivate others dealing with Parkinson’s disease to get up and move even if it’s walking around the block.”